Hurricane Ian

-Hurricane Ian was a large and devastating tropical cyclone which became the third costliest weather disaster on record worldwide.
+Hurricane Ian was a large and catastrophic tropical cyclone that became the third costliest weather disaster on record worldwide.
 It was also the deadliest hurricane to strike the state of Florida since the 1935 Labor Day hurricane, and the strongest hurricane to make landfall in Florida since Michael in 2018.
 Ian caused widespread damage across western Cuba, Florida, and the Carolinas.
-Ian was the ninth named storm, fourth hurricane, and second major hurricane of the 2022 Atlantic hurricane season, and was the first Category 5 hurricane in the Atlantic since Lorenzo in 2019.
+The ninth named storm, fourth hurricane, and second major hurricane of the 2022 Atlantic hurricane season, Ian was the first Category 5 hurricane in the Atlantic since Lorenzo in 2019.

 Ian originated from a tropical wave that moved off the coast of West Africa and across the central tropical Atlantic towards the Windward Islands.
 The wave moved into the Caribbean Sea on September 21 bringing heavy rain and gusty winds to Trinidad and Tobago, the ABC islands, and the northern coast of South America.
 On the morning of September 23, the wave had enough organization to be designated as a tropical depression, after which it strengthened into Tropical Storm Ian early the next day while it was southeast of Jamaica.
 As Ian rapidly intensified into a Category 3 hurricane, it made landfall in western Cuba.
 Heavy rainfall caused widespread flooding across the area resulting in a nationwide power outage.
 Ian lost a minimal amount of strength while over land and soon re-strengthened while over the southeastern Gulf of Mexico.
 It peaked as a Category 5 hurricane with sustained winds of 140 kn early on September 28, while progressing towards the west coast of Florida, and made landfall just below peak intensity in Southwest Florida on Cayo Costa Island.
 In doing so, Ian tied with several other storms to become the 5th-strongest hurricane on record to make landfall in the contiguous U.S. After moving inland, Ian quickly weakened to a tropical storm before moving back offshore into the Atlantic.
 There it re-strengthened to become a hurricane once again before making its final landfall in South Carolina on September 30.
 Ian became an extratropical cyclone shortly after landfall and fully dissipated by early the next day.